-Billy B. Ruhling, II, has nearly fifteen years of litigation experience.
+Billy B. Ruhling, II, has nearly twenty years of litigation experience.
 After serving as a prosecutor and defense attorney with the United States Army Judge Advocate General’s Corps, he has invested the last 8 years representing financial services institutions, Fortune 100 and local business clients in civil litigation matters throughout Virginia, Maryland, West Virginia and the District of Columbia.
 He currently serves in the United States Army Reserves as a Lieutenant Colonel in the Judge Advocate General’s Corps.

 An accomplished trial attorney, Mr. Ruhling is often brought in to handle trials, appeals and adversary proceedings in bankruptcy.
 With extensive experience in complex commercial litigation, creditors’ rights/bankruptcy and business torts, Mr. Ruhling has represented clients in actions covering a broad spectrum, including insurance coverage, professional liability defense, antitrust claims, contract disputes, tort claims, breach of corporate duties, and fraud.

 Previously, as an officer with the JAG Corps, in addition to supervising seven appellate attorneys, he represented soldiers appealing convictions at courts-martial before the Supreme Court of the United States, U.S. Court of Appeals for the Armed Forces, and the U.S. Army Court of Criminal Appeals.